 - large sheets of paper (to cover your work area)

-Buy loose extensions online e.g. at Doctored Locks (USA), myCostumes (Europe) as well as ethnic beauty supply stores.
-Careful: in the latter, they may only sell “Jumbo Braid” fiber that has a rough, kinky texture (used for ethnic hairstyles).
+Buy loose extensions online e.g. at Doctored Locks (USA) or at an ethnic beauty supply store.
+Careful: some shops will only sell “Jumbo Braid” fiber that has a rough, kinked texture (good for ethnic hairstyles).
 Do not use Jumbo or Yaki for wefting, it does not match the silky texture of most wigs!

 Step One: Preparations